finix-payments/finix-flex-docs-generator/sections/payment_instruments/verification/response.md

 #### Fasts Funds Indicator (fast_funds_indicator)

 Indicates whether or not the card is Fast Funds eligible (i.e. if the funds will settle in 30 mins or less).
-If not eligible, typically funds will settle within 2 days.
+If not eligible, typically funds will settle within 2 business days.

 Letter | Description
 ------ | -------------------------------------------------------------------